 On an off-shore site overlooking a nature reserve, Cardigan Island is a clifftop wonder welcoming a cast of dolphins, grey seals, pups, porpoises, seabirds and numerous other maritime visitors.
-Say hello to the hill-dwelling Priarie Dogs, Tex and Mex, Llinos the llama and Bruce the Wallaby from Australia, joined by Vietnamese pigs.
+Say hello to the hill-dwelling prairie dogs, Tex and Mex, Llinos the llama and Bruce the wallaby from Australia, joined by Vietnamese pigs.

 Greenmeadow Community Farm, Cwmbran

-A 250-year-old farmhouse recreated in to the Greenmeadow Community Farm 25 years ago, this ancient site is the home of cattle, pigs, sheep, feral cats, bees and goats.
+A 250-year-old farmhouse is the base for Greenmeadow Community Farm.
+This ancient site is the home of cattle, pigs, sheep, feral cats, bees and goats.
 There are 120 acres to poke through and fall in love with here, including a great café which serves food grown on the farm.

 Children's Farm Park, Llanfair

-The spectacular Cardigan Bay in the heart of Snowdonia is the setting for a the Children's Farm Park where you can easily keep the kids enthralled for a day.
+Llanfair, near Harlech, is the setting for the Children's Farm Park where you can easily keep the kids enthralled for a day.
 Pigs, calves and pigmy goats are a few of the locals, and there’s an indoor sandpit, crazy golf and plenty of café and picnic areas.